Pauline Hanson's One Nation – New South Wales: 2017–present

 In 2018, former Labor leader Mark Latham joined One Nation as the party's leader in New South Wales.

 At the 2019 state election, One Nation won two seats on the Legislative Council, which were won by Mark Latham and Rod Roberts.

 For the 2023 state election, the party announced it would contest in more electorates.
-Outgoing MP for Bankstown Tania Mihailuk joined One Nation and will contest the Legislative Council.
-Mark Latham will also contest the Legislative Council again.
+Outgoing MP for Bankstown Tania Mihailuk joined One Nation and contested the Legislative Council.
+Mark Latham also successfully contested the Legislative Council, having resigned from his seat creating a casual vacancy to run for another term.
+The vacancy was filled by former Legislative Assembly member Tania Mihailuk.